RyanMcG/incise/README.md

 #### `html-parser`

-95% of the time a parser is probably meant to convert some sort of source into HTML.
-For this specific use case a lot of the hard work has been done for you if you use `incise.parsers.html/html-parser`.
+Most of the time a parser is probably meant to convert some sort of source into HTML.
+For this specific use case a lot of the hard work has already been done for you if you use `incise.parsers.html/html-parser`.

 `html-parser` is a higher-order function which takes a function and returns a